ngx-metaui/rules/DEV-INFO.md

 ## How to release new version to GIT

 Since we are using `standard-version` the process is pretty straight forward since it only:
-* Modify root `package.json`
+* Modifies root `package.json`
-* Tag with a version
+* Tag project with a specific version
-* Generate `ChangeLog`
+* Generate `CHANGELOG`

 #### Steps

-* Run _release_ command from the root of the project and pass an option if you want create a patch, minor or major version
+* Run _release.sh_ command from the root of the project and pass an option if you want to create a `patch, minor or major `version

 ````
   ./scripts/release.sh <version>